Attention, Pixel 2 owners: Free original quality Google Photos backups end on January 16, 2021

 Go to the Google Photos app's settings on your Pixel 2 or 2 XL, then hit Back up & sync, and you'll see the notice at the top explaining that your free storage for full-resolution pics and videos expires on January 16.
-That means you still have two days to benefit from the perk and make sure all the shots and videos you wanted to back up are fully uploaded.
+That means today's your last chance to benefit from the perk and make sure all the shots and videos you wanted to back up are fully uploaded.

 - Source: